 Getting the SWHID of a full directory

-Navigate to the directory you are interested in, and pull out the red Permalinks tab, as show in the image below, then copy the SWHID identifier, or the permalink to the clipboard, for insertion in your documents.
+Navigate to the directory you are interested in (you can use the browser extension to quickly find the archived repository), and pull out the red Permalinks tab, as shown in the image below, then copy the SWHID identifier, or the permalink to the clipboard, for insertion in your documents.

 Getting the SWHID for a code fragment

 You can also get the SWHID of a file, or a code fragment inside a file.
 For this, navigate first to the file, select (optionally) the code fragment of interest by clicking on the line number of the first line, and shift-clicking on the line number of the last line.
 Then, pull out the red Permalinks tab and copy the SWHID identifier or the corresponding permalink.

 For LaTeX users